TristanHUC/CursoOpenScience/rationale.md

 # Wordcloud
-- Extract the text with extract_text function
+- Extract the text from the abstract with extract_text function
 - separate it in words when encountering one of these .;,_ \n()\"" or space
 - count each word occurrence in a dictionary
 - create the wordcloud from the dictionary using WordCloud library